-Cognitive Behavioural Therapy (CBT) is based on the cognitive model: the way that we perceive a situation is more closely connected to our reactions than to the situation itself.
+Cognitive-Behavioural Therapy (CBT) is an evidence-based approach based on the cognitive model: the way that we perceive a situation is more closely connected to our reactions than to the situation itself.
 Our thoughts, feelings, and behaviour are all interconnected; our thoughts influence our feelings, which influences our coping mechanisms (behaviour).

-CBT is meant to help us change our unhelpful thinking patterns and behaviour, a well as identify when we are thinking factually vs. when we are making assumptions.
+CBT is meant to help us change our unhelpful thinking patterns and behaviour, as well as identify when we are thinking factually vs. when we are making assumptions.
 The hope is that through using CBT techniques, we will learn to transform our negative thoughts into more realistic thoughts or positive thoughts.

 Psychoeducation refers to the provision of evidence-based education, information, and resources.
 Some examples of psychoeducation include information on how trauma affects our bodies and brains, different attachment styles, understanding what emotions are, stress management strategies, how anxiety works, and what boundaries are.
 Oftentimes, this information supports us to better understand our experiences while other times the ideas don’t resonate for us.
 Either outcome is welcome and normal.
 Therapy is a collaborative process where the therapist and client together determine what ideas support a client’s journey to meet their goals.

 Mindfulness and Self-Compassion